At a glance

 When to get tested?

-If your doctor wants to determine whether your flu-like symptoms are due to a particular type or strain of the influenza virus, or due to other causes
+To determine whether your flu-like symptoms are due to the influenza virus (and potentially which particular strain), or due to other causes

 Usually a nose or throat swab